Gamera vs. Zigra: Plot

 Gamera begins an underwater assault on the Zigran spaceship, which transforms into a giant swordfish-like monster when hit by Gamera's flame breath.
 Zigra grows larger and larger and finally halts the heroic turtle with a ray that suspends his cell activity.
 Immobilized, Gamera sinks into the sea.
 Zigra then makes contact with the people of Earth, saying that they should give up and surrender all the seas to him.
 Back at Sea World, the dolphin trainer and the facility's scientists discover a way to break the alien's hypnotic control with sonic waves.
 Thus, they manage to disable the Zigran woman, only to learn that she is actually an Earthwoman named Chikako Sugawara (Lora Lee in the English dubbed version), who had been in a Moon rover during the initial lunar attack and was captured and used by Zigra.
 Drs.
 Wallace and Ishikawa employ a bathysphere in an attempt to wake Gamera, only to find that Kenichi and Helen have stowed away on board.
 Zigra suddenly attacks them and again demands the immediate surrender of Earth or he will destroy the bathysphere.
 The U.N. commander reluctantly agrees to the alien's terms.

 An electrical storm approaches the bay and a couple of lightning bolts revive Gamera, who stealthily takes the bathysphere from the sea floor when Zigra is asleep and returns it to the surface.
 Gamera and Zigra face off a final time and Zigra, using his superior versatility underwater, slices Gamera's chest with his blade-like dorsal fin.
 Gamera takes hold of Zigra, flies into the air with him and then drops him at high speed, slamming the alien monster onto the land.
 Zigra stands up awkwardly on his tail fins in order to fight Gamera.
 Gamera further incapacitates Zigra by jamming a boulder through his nose, pinning him to the ground.
 Gamera grabs another boulder and uses it, like a mallet used to play a xylophone, to play the Gamera theme on Zigra's dorsal fins.
 Finally, Gamera kills Zigra by setting his body on fire with his flame breath, reducing the alien to ashes in a massive conflagration.

 Production

 Gamera vs. Zigra had a budget of 35,000,000 yen, which was roughly $97,000.
 Shortly after the film was completed, its production company Daiei Film went bankrupt, leading it to be distributed by Dainichi Eihai.

 Release

 Gamera vs. Zigra was released in Japan on 17 July 1971 as a double feature with the 1958 film Suzunosuke Akado: The Birdman with Three Eyes.
 The film was never released theatrically in the United States.
 It was released directly to television by King Features Entertainment in 1987.

 The film was released on DVD by Shout!
-Factory on 15 March 2011.
+Factory on 15 March 2011 and blu-ray by Arrow Video in August 2020 in a box set compiling all the Gamera films.